UoA-DTRG/PX4-Autopilot/README.md

 * BlueOcto (stacked octocopter)
 * PlanarOcto (flat octocopter)
 * Planatary Hex (modified flat hexacopter)
+* P#1

+Precompiled binaries for relevant flight controllers and information about the firmware can be found in the releases tab of this reporitory

 Documentation for features implemented in v1.14 can be found in the DTRG teams drive documentation folder.
 It is highly recommended to read the documentation before attempting to use the firmware as some features may pose a safety risk if not used correctly.

 ## Project Governance